azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

  **3:** Verify below three jobs got created

+**i) InventoryJob:**

- **i) InventoryJob:** Use to get subscription list to be scanned and store into LA workspace.
-Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.1.Inventory' is scheduled to run once every day.
+ Use to get subscription list to be scanned and store into LA workspace.

+ To see the job, you can go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.1.Inventory' is scheduled to run once every day.

  ![ProcessorWebjobs](../Images/12_TSS_Processor_WebJobs.png)

  **ii) WorkItemSchedulerJob:** Used to queue subscription for the scan.
  Go to resource 'AzSKTSWorkItemScheduler-xxxxx' --> 'Webjobs' Properties -->Verify '0.2.JobProcessor' is scheduled to run  once every day.

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.png)